4 Reasons Why You Should Avoid Swai Fish

 4. There are healthier fish alternatives to swai fish recipes.

 Fish truly should and can be a part of a balanced diet.
-Besides, they are well-known for offering heart-healthy properties such as omega-3 fatty acids.
+Besides, there are many benefits of eating fish, especially thanks to their well-known heart-healthy properties such as omega-3 fatty acids.

 However, there are healthier alternatives to the swai fish that undergo tighter regulations and inspections.
 These include wild-caught salmon, sardines, and tilapia.